 Greenwich Village Joy Ride

-CEREBRAL SYNAPSES SIZZLE AND SNAP as half-century-old memories reignite and a crystal clear scene appears in the vast limitless theater of my mind.
+Cerebral synapses sizzle and snap as memories ignite the vast limitless theater of my mind.
 White clouds race across the face of an autumn full moon high above the well-lit George Washington Bridge.
-A black souped-up hot-rod Ford convertible, top down, mufflers roaring—races across the bridge towards Manhattan.
+A black souped-up hot-rod Ford convertible, top down, dual mufflers roaring—races across the bridge towards Manhattan.

 Zoom in and see a car full of grinning, joy-riding teenage Jersey boys.
 I see myself in the back seat, chilly autumn wind in my face.
 Guys, car, bridge, wind, dark shimmering river below, moon, clouds and starry sky above—mindstuff, all mindstuff.